Skip to main content

 From there, you can allow for a set amount of time for others to ask and answer questions.
 At the end of the time, the group needs to make a decision on the item.
 If no decision can be made right away or there is a bigger discussion to be had, then set that item as a priority for the next meeting.

-At every meeting, the mission of the church needs to be a topic of discussion.
+At every meeting, the mission of the church needs to be the foundation of each discussion.
 It needs to be its own line item for every meeting.
 People need to be sick of hearing about the mission because this will guarantee the mission becomes internalized within the community.

 The same is true for the mission of Jesus.
 This needs to be discussed at every meeting.
 If we cannot internalize the missions of the church and of Jesus, then all church meetings will fall short.